wanwenli/myblog/_posts/2013-12-27-Type-Systems.md

 Lisp which is dynamically and strictly typed, guarantees its safety by checking for validity at run time.
 One of the consequences is that ML has no `nil` or `NULL` values.
-These values would potentially cause mechine errors if used where a value is expected.
+These values would potentially cause machine errors if used where a value is expected.

-An Ocaml programmer may initially spend a lot of time getting the Ocaml type checker to accept his programs.
+An OCaml programmer may initially spend a lot of time getting the OCaml type checker to accept his programs.
 But eventually
 he will find the type checker is one of his best friends.